-How many podcasts are there in the 2022?
-Before we answer this question, we need to explain what a podcast is.
+Before we answer the question, we need to explain what a podcast is.

 A podcast is described as a series or collection of digital audio files made accessible for listening or downloading through the Internet.
 They are structured like television series in episodes per collection.